-Hirsch is always thinking ahead to her next project.
-"I could see myself doing a mini thatched cottage for my birds or even a church with a steeple.
-I like the idea of having something more vertical in shape than the barn; I'm thinking of something like a town house in which I could have ducks on the ground floor and hens on top.
-I'm also rather tempted to get a dovecote," she enthuses.
+Hirsch is always thinking ahead to her next luxury duck houses and projects.
+“I could see myself doing a mini thatched cottage for my birds or even a church with a steeple.
+I like the idea of having something more vertical in shape than the barn; I’m thinking of something like a town house in which I could have ducks on the ground floor and hens on top.
+I’m also rather tempted to get a dovecote,” she enthuses.

 Ensuring birds stay close to the dovecote can take time and patience.
 “Using a homing net is the kindest and easiest way, although it can take eight weeks,” explains Ian Stoakes of The Dovecote Co.
 “Once this is done, doves are quite low maintenance and very entertaining to watch.
 Dovecotes are divided into separate sections, so each pair can have its own compartment,” he continues.
 “There is often a pecking order, with a dominant male at the top.
 Usually, he’ll ensure that he gets the highest compartment in the dovecote for himself and his mate – the penthouse if you like.”

-Architectural consultant Dave Suter claims that some of his most enjoyable projects have been "whimsical structures for birds".
+Architectural consultant Dave Suter claims that some of his most enjoyable projects have been “whimsical structures for birds”.
 One commission was a duck house for a client who had recently dug out a pond.
-"The water looked rather flat but the bird house lifted the scene by giving it a touch of focus," he explains.
-"Creating something like a duck house is usually a pleasure for both the client and architect, as there is great freedom to have fun and, because of their diminutive size, there's usually no need to get a planning or building control officer involved."
+“The water looked rather flat but the bird house lifted the scene by giving it a touch of focus,” he explains.
+“Creating something like luxury duck houses are usually a pleasure for both the client and architect, as there is great freedom to have fun and, because of their diminutive size, there’s usually no need to get a planning or building control officer involved.”

 However, before going full pelt on designing the fanciest fowl house for miles, Suter counsels caution.
 “It must be done with great care.
 Given that most are situated close to water, bear in mind that the reflection means that often you’ll have not one but two bird houses to look at.”